Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Check the Gerber Files in Gerber View

-Compress your Files in a Single .zip File
+Compress your Files in a Single .zip File.

-2.2 Altium Designer- Altium Gerber Files
+Altium Designer- Altium Gerber Files

 As an illustration of these points, you can refer to the diagram below.
 It is a demonstration of several alternatives powered for various manufacturing documents.
-Note that we have chosen Gerber RS-274X documents and specifications for all back drilled layers.

-If you want to generate a new export alternative for Gerber X2 templates, right-click the Fabrication Outputs button and choose the Gerber X2 item.
+To generate a new export alternative for Gerber X2 templates, right-click the Fabrication Outputs button and choose the Gerber X2 item.

 Gerber-2-outputs-fixt